Okay before we begin with this blog, two stories to set the background,

 Anyways, enough of beating around the bush, below are the 5 things I believe you MUST take care of while in college,

-Okay, not trying to give a moral science lesson here but the one thing you need to take back from the campus is good relations with your classmates, seniors, juniors and professors.
-Today, you may meet all of them daily but once out of college the only times you would speak to them is most probably when you need help on something be it a career decision, a reference for a job or vendor/customer contacts to set up your venture.
+Okay, not trying to impart a moral science lesson here but the one thing you need to take back from the campus is good relations with your classmates, seniors, juniors and professors.
+Today, you may meet all of them daily but once out of college the only times you would speak to them are when you need help on something be it a career decision, a reference for a job or vendor/customer contacts to set up your venture.
 Make sure you develop good relations with everyone and make a few lifelong friends.

 College is the best time to make an effort to understand what your ‘play’ is.
 Being an Engineering student, you may end up in a job at some big IT company, but the question is, does coding excite you as much as cricket?
-Remember, a job is not like college, it won’t end in 3 years.
+Remember, a job is not like college, it won’t end in a few years.
 It is what you will be doing for the rest of your life so it better be something that excites you.
-Again, if you are a Marketing student and music excites you, you are probably in the wrong place.
+Again, if you are a Marketing student and music excites you, you are probably at the wrong place.
 Also, give a thought if music will be good enough to pay your bills.
 Find and choose your ‘play’ wisely and be on top of it right after the graduation day.

 Getting tons of ‘likes’ on your facebook posts may define popularity in the college but the real World doesn’t work that way.
 Just like being a class topper isn’t a guarantee of anything, winning the “Most Popular Person in the College” award doesn’t help much either.
-So enjoy your popularity while it lasts but don’t take it too seriously, it doesn’t help at all once you step out of the campus.
+So enjoy your popularity while it lasts but don’t take it too seriously, it won’t help once you step out of the campus.

 PS – If I scared you, don’t worry, life isn’t all grey after college.
 You will definitely have great, great time.
 It’s just that no matter how much fun you have, you’ll go back to work on Mondays! 😜